floybix/floybix.github.io/_posts/2014-11-13-local-inhibition.md

 active.
 This is a global mechanism, but operates at a longer time scale; perhaps there is some neurochemical process like this?

+> **UPDATE 2014-11-25:** There is a problem with the adaptive stimulus
+> threshold.
+After training on familiar input for a while, it becomes
+> well recognised with many connected synapses so the stimulus
+> threshold rises.
+When new input comes in, it has fewer connected
+> synapses, i.e. a lower stimulus value.
+This gives rises to too
+> few---even zero---active columns.
+Bad!
+Anyway, we can simply take
+> the top N most excited columns after accounting for local
+> inhibition.
+That is the same as having the threshold adapt
+> immediately within one time step.
+>
+> This algorithm is a "local algorithm" in the sense that it considers
+> local spatial interactions in its processing.
+But it is not a "local
+> algorithm" in the sense that its computation is distributed.
+Of
+> course one could split up the column space and run inhibition on
+> each chunk, but that is not my focus here.
+Rather I am interested in
+> whether accounting for local interactions could have some effect on
+> information processing.

 ## Interactive demonstration